Ernst Neufert: Life

 five years of working as a bricklayer, Neufert entered the school of construction (Baugewerbeschule) in Weimar.
 His teacher recommended him to Walter Gropius in 1919 as one of his first students of the Bauhaus.
 He finished his studies in 1920, and together with the expressionist architect Paul Linder (1897-1968) embarked on a year-long study tour of Spain, where he sketched medieval churches.
-In Barcelona he met Antonio Gaudi, whose architecture made a deep impression on the young student.
-Neufert later became one of the first advocates of Gaudi in Germany.
+In Barcelona he met Antoni Gaudí, whose architecture made a deep impression on the young student.
+Neufert later became one of the first advocates of Gaudí in Germany.
 After 1921 he returned to the Bauhaus and became chief architect under Gropius in one of the most prominent architecture studios of the Weimar Republic.

 In 1923 he met the painter Alice Spies-Neufert, a student of the Bauhaus masters Georg Muche and Paul Klee, and they married in 1924.
 They had four children (Peter, Christa, Ingrid and Ilas).

 In 1925 Neufert worked in close collaboration with Gropius on the realization of the new Bauhaus buildings in Dessau and the completion of the masters' houses for Muche, Klee, and Wassily Kandinsky.

 In 1926 he returned to Weimar and became a teacher under Otto Bartning at the Bauhochschule (Building College), known as "the other Bauhaus".